-With a small body of water, a lot of boating and recreation watercraft activity does not necessarily turn walleyes off from feeding.
-It generally means they have become more active than usual, pushing them into areas that they may not frequent or on the move to deeper or shallower locations.
+The simple answer to this is “No.” A lot of boating and recreation watercraft activity does not necessarily turn walleyes off from feeding with a small water body.
+It generally means they have become more active than usual, pushing them into areas that they may not frequent or moving to more in-depth or shallower locations.

 Angler Pressure and Its Impact On a Late Start to the Season

 Combined fishing pressure for all species increased on Mille Lacs during May last year, but last May saw the lowest number of angler hours ever recorded for May.
 Last year, open water season did not officially start until the week after the walleye season opened due to ice still covering the lake.
 It was resulting in almost zero fishing pressure during the first week of last year’s season.
 In the unique scenario, the lake of angling pressure offset the colder than average water temps, and many anglers reported have a good walleye bite during the second week of last year’s season.
 The ice came off the lake just in time for this year’s fishing opener, but overall, angler pressure this spring is still down and May was the second-lowest month on record for angler pressure.
 While DNR numbers do reflect angler participation is up, anglers and resort owners are reporting a lot fewer people on Mille Lacs than in previous years.

 Tony Roach, the premier Mille Lacs fishing guide service Roaches Guide Service, makes several fishing trips each week on the lake and does this throughout the entire season(s).
 He reported this week that since the walleye season began, he has witnessed the lowest angler pressure he can remember this season.
 Roach told reports, “The fishing opener looked like an average weekend as far as fishermen,” and he also said, “Traffic on the weekends now looks like it uses to during weekdays, and that’s unfortunate.”